elephantry/elephantry/docs/quickstart.md

 ¹ We’re on the same diesel to elephantry ratio.

+² A tool that launches like `psql` but explain a query instead of execute its.

-² Constant time access O(1).
+³ Constant time access O(1).

-³ This is particularly useful for not retrieving sensitive data like passwords.
+⁴ This is particularly useful for not retrieving sensitive data like passwords.

-⁴ The projection is the list of fields in the SELECT part of the request.
+⁵ The projection is the list of fields in the SELECT part of the request.

-⁵ 1 for the employee plus 1 per department, 4 here.
+⁶ 1 for the employee plus 1 per department, 4 here.
 The time taken by a query isn’t just the time to execute it.
 Every time you should add the network latency plus the time the ORM transforms results in objet.